FabiMe/Fitness-Forge/README.md

 This Django based fictional e-commerce application is the result of the last of five portfolio projects required for Code Institute.

-Fitness-Forge is an online store dedicated to adventure seekers and fitness enthusiasts.
-Offering a unique selection of adventures, fitness try-outs, and tournaments, Fitness-Forge sells these experiences as vouchers, perfect for gifting or personal use.
+FitnessForge is an online store dedicated to adventure seekers and fitness enthusiasts.
+Offering a unique selection of adventures, fitness try-outs, and tournaments.
+FitnessForge sells these experiences as vouchers, perfect for gifting or personal use.
 A standout feature is the 'Mystery Box,' which evaluates the total value of your purchase and adds complimentary mystery boxes to your order, enhancing the excitement and value.
 The website includes a user-friendly comment section on each product and a comprehensive FAQ section to assist shoppers.
 Registered users can log in to save their data, manage orders, access a personalized wishlist, and subscribe to a newsletter for the latest updates and offers.
-Fitness-Forge is designed to cater to both the seasoned athlete and the casual adventurer, providing an engaging and interactive shopping experience.
+FitnessForge is designed to cater to both the seasoned athlete and the casual adventurer, providing an engaging and interactive shopping experience.

 ## Table of Contents
 - [UI/UX](#uiux)